 Once your application has been approved by the Board, you will be sent information about the exam portion of the licensure process.
 You will need to pass two exams before being licensed to demonstrate that you understand theories and concepts of psychology, in addition to knowledge of laws and ethical obligations under Florida law.

 The Examination for Professional Practice in Psychology (EPPP) is administered by the Association of State and Provincial Psychology Boards (ASPPB).
-The EPPP exam is intended to test your knowledge of psychology and will require that you demonstrate an understanding of the psychology topics you studied while working on your doctoral degree.
-You must have a score of 500 or better (or 70%) to pass.
-There is an EPPP practice exam available to help you prepare.
+The EPPP is a two-part exam intended to test your knowledge and practice skills.
+A scaled score of 500 or better is the minimum passing score on both parts of the exam.
+You must pass Part 1: Knowledge in order to schedule and take Part 2: Skills.
+There are practice exams available to help you prepare.

 6. Receive your license from the Board.